MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-powershell-v4.md

 **`workingDirectory`** - **Working Directory**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Working directory where the script is run.
+The working directory where the script is run.
 <!-- :::editable-content-end::: -->
 <br>